pandaoh/js-xxx/docs/functions/formDataToObject.md

 • **formData**: `any`

-The FormData object to convert.
+The FormData object to convert

 ## Returns